RFID Serving Logistics

 - Real-time inventory (fixed points).

-- Inventorying in minutes (handheld PDA).
+- Inventory in minutes (portable PDA).

 - Automated / unassisted update.

-- Elimination of human error.
+- Elimination of human errors.

 - Prevention of hidden inventory.